How I Traveled Across Europe for Less Than €300. (Honest Guide)

 Step Six: Attractions — The Most Beautiful Things in Europe Are Free.

-In Budapest: Walking across the Chain Bridge and climbing Gellért Hill — completely free.
+In Budapest: Walking across the iconic Chain Bridge and hiking up Gellért Hill for panoramic city views costs absolutely nothing.

-In Kraków: The main square, Rynek Główny, one of the most beautiful squares in Europe — completely free.
+In Kraków: Exploring Rynek Główny, one of the largest and most beautiful medieval town squares in Europe, is entirely free.

 🎟️ Want to skip the queues and book tickets in advance?